ziad-gg/fcap-classification/README.md

-# ONNX Image Matching API
+# FUNCAP Image Matching API

-A Flask-based API service for matching images using ONNX models.
-This service takes an image with reference samples and finds the best matching index based on similarity scores.
+Supports multiple FunCaptcha variants, loads models smart so it’s quick, and gives you back the best match with no fuss.

 ## Features